yezholov/JSON_User/readme.md

 Version 4:
 – Create enum "user_types" (Admin, User, Guest)
 – Use inheritance to extend the User class and create specialized user_types – ExtendedUser

+Version 5:
+– Create new JSON file with UserTypes
+– Update code to handle this changes
+– Output ExtendedUser fields